 So, how can you help?
-If you think you have anything that you think would be of interest to the Club, in any format, and you would like it included into the collection, please contact Simon on [email protected]
+If you think you have anything that you think would be of interest to the Club, in any format, and you would like it included into the collection, please contact the GOC Archivist Simon on [email protected].

 When donating items please provide as much information as possible, as this will be helpful when the item is catalogued.
 Please include, if available: Your name, Name of event, Date of item/event, Location of event and group, Names of anyone taking part (especially for photographs)